 This recipe is a keeper and one that you will be preparing all throughout the year.
 You can prep in advance and throw in the oven when you remove the turkey…it is a one-pan wonder and so super delicious.
 Click here for recipe!

-What is Thanksgiving, or any meal really, where there is gravy involved and not mashed potatoes?
+What is Thanksgiving Dinner, or any meal really, where there is gravy involved and not mashed potatoes?
 Click here for all of the details on how to make my outstanding homemade mashed potatoes.
 Not wanting carbs, yet craving an alternative to mashed potatoes?
 Check out my recipe for Mashed Cauliflower.
 They kind of look the same, right?
 Don’t have the time, or just do not want to make your own mashed potatoes…I found Bob Evans brand to be fairly close to homemade.

 On medium heat, in a pot, combine the sugar, orange juice/water mixture, apple juice and peels.
 Whisk just until the sugar dissolves.
 Add in the remaining ingredients.
 Continue to whisk often.
 Cook for about 10 minutes or until most of the cranberries have popped.
 You will notice the mixture thicken.
 Cool.
 This is definitely one of those make ahead recipes.
 Prepare a day or so in advance and store in fridge!
 Garnish with a touch of lemon or orange zest.